 Applications will be accepted between February 8, 2016 and February 14, 2016.

 Required Application Materials**:

--Cover letter including the reasons you seek an externship at the Roosevelt University Counseling Center
+Cover letter including the reasons you seek an externship at the RU Counseling Center

--Three letters of recommendation, at least one of which is from a clinical supervisor
+Three (3) letters of recommendation (PDF version preferred), at least one of which is from a clinical supervisor

 Roosevelt University Counseling Center